sigoa/BitMessageForum/README.md

 # BMF

-BitMessageForum allows you to browse and post bitmessages in a forum-like view in the web browser of your choice.
+BitMessageForum allows you to browse and post bitmessages in a forum-like view in the web browser of your choice, i.e. firefox.

-Although BMF is configured to run in your browser, it is designed to be a local application.  it assumes that if you can talk to your bitmessage server, you are fully authorized to read/send/delete any messages, create new identities, etc.
+Although BMF is configured to run in your browser, it is designed to be a local application.
+It assumes that if you can talk to your bitmessage server (e.g. run by pypy as **daemon**), you are fully authorized to read/send/delete any messages, create new identities, etc.

-It is **not** designed to be setup as a publically facing website.
+BMF can be setup as a publically facing website.
+Although it would be possible to use the software to mirror a channel via a web interface, this would require some fiddling.

-Although it would be possible to use the software to mirror a channel via a web interface, this would break the self-destruct feature that removes bitmessages from the network after a few days.
-So please don't do that!
+Modify your BMF web pages as root e.g. in  /var/lib/gems/2.3.0/gems/bmf-0.2.2/lib/bmf/views/layout.haml

 ## Installation